 - A process-health condition is defined by a resource type and a series of filters.

 After you select the type of condition, you use the fields in the Target pane to define values for the condition's fields.
-For example, if you select a metric condition, the target pane includes list boxes for the resource type and metric.
+For example, if you select a metric condition, the Target pane includes a list of resource types and metrics.

 Adding a metric target

 A metric target is defined by a resource type and a metric.
 For example, you might select Compute Engine VM Instance and CPU load (15m) as the resource type and metric, respectively.
 To add a metric condition, do the following:

 Click the Find resource type and metric field to bring up a drop-down list of available resource types and metrics, and then select the resource type that you want to monitor:

 After you select the resource type and metric, this page expands to display a chart and to provide fine-grained control for your alerting condition.
 See Configuring a target metric for details on the new options.